-The REACH Program was established to offer support, guidance, and remedial methods to qualifying students with learning disabilities and other qualifying diagnoses.
-A team of three highly qualified special education teachers provide small-group and one-on-one instruction in a classroom setting.
-All students attend general education classes during regularly scheduled periods and use the same textbooks and materials as other students.
-Students are expected to complete the regular coursework with accommodations and modifications specific to their learning needs.
-Classroom teachers are notified about each individual student's learning needs, and collaboration between student, general education teachers, parents, counselors, administrators and the REACH team ensures that students in the REACH program develop the academic and non academic skills needed to be successful in their secondary and postsecondary endeavors.
-Eligibility for REACH is based on current psycho-educational testing (within the past three years) from a qualified examiner that reflects intellectual ability, academic achievement, and a documents learning disability, or a request for testing may be submitted to and completed on-site by the school psychologist.
-As part of the application process, REACH candidates should submit two letters of recommendation from individuals who can address the student's character and work ethic, as well as academic and other areas for support.
-A determination of candidacy will be made, and an interview will be scheduled with the REACH program director and instructors.
+BMCHS offers REACH and Special Services.
+Students seeking admission to the school with Rehabilitation Act Section 504 documentation, IEP documentation, long-term medical/health/behavioral documentation, or requests for special student accommodations that significantly alter the regular classroom process may undergo an application review with the assistance of the Office of Catholic Education of the Archdiocese of Oklahoma City.
+Relevant educational reports or records of diagnosis, where applicable, must be provided upon request.
+The REACH program was established to offer support, guidance, and remedial tutelage to students diagnosed with educationally-impactful disabilities.
+A team of three content-focused instructors provide whole-group and one-on-one instruction in a classroom setting.
+All students attend general education classes during regularly scheduled periods, using the same textbooks and materials as their peers.
+Students are expected to complete on-level general education coursework with accommodations specific to their learning needs.
+Classroom teachers are notified of students' learning needs, while collaboration among students, general education teachers, parents, counselors, administrators, and REACH instructors ensures the development of valuable postsecondary skills.
+Eligibility for REACH is determined based on current (within the past three years) psychoeducational testing through a qualified examiner that reflects intellectual ability, academic achievement, and a documented disability category recognized by the Individuals with Disabilities Education Act.
+As part of the application process, REACH candidates should submit contact information for two references from individuals who can speak to the student's character and work ethic, as well as their need for support in select areas.
+A determination of eligibility will be made pending an interview with the REACH program director and instructors.